Hitachi/ImmutableStorage/doc/ImmutableStorageClient.md

 4. Click the __Register__ button.

 After clicking the __Register__, it will fill the secret in the __Secret__ text box.
-You must prevent other user from seeing this secret, and send it to the registered user.
+You must prevent the other users from seeing this secret and send it to the registered user.

 ![Registering an Application User](./img/registerAppUser.jpg)